 Why did the United States rise from 13 small colonies of the British Empire to become the most powerful nation on earth today?
-Is there more to America’s rise than the factors a college professor might list—cultural, geographic, economic and historical?
+Is there more to America becoming a superpower than the factors a college professor might list—cultural, geographic, economic and historical?
 Is there a missing dimension to the source of America’s greatness that you can’t find in an American history textbook?

 No, not Lincoln.

 This Abraham did not live in North America.
 In fact, he lived thousands of miles away in the Middle East.
 This is the Abraham of the book of Genesis—the man three religions trace their roots back to.

 You may be wondering, What connection does Abraham have with the United States of America?